stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 This is a set of notes for setting up an Apple Mac, specifically as a development system.
-Current versions of MacOS have a fairly good default configuration for general-purpose use, but you do need to to adjust some of the security settings.
+Current versions of macOS have a fairly good default configuration for general-purpose use, but you do need to to adjust some of the security settings.
 In addition, you need to install several pieces of software in order to make the system useful for development.